wannabewayno/commitional/README.md

 | Bun           | `bun install commitional -g` | `bun add -d commitional`             |
 | Node          | `npm install commitional -g` | `npm i --save-dev commitional`       |

-### Configuration
+### --auto Flag

-When using the `--auto` flag, Commitional can leverage configured AI APIs to help generate commit messages.
+When using the `--auto` flag, Commitional can leverage configured AIs to help generate commit messages.
-The following environment variables can be configured to use these services:
+The following environment variables can be configured to tell commitional how to access an AI Service

 | Env Variable                       | Description                                                                                        | Default                        |
 | ---------------------------------- | -------------------------------------------------------------------------------------------------- | ------------------------------ |